rrhodeswebdev/parcel-classifier/README.md

 I broke out the logic into two separate files, one for file parsing logic and the other for geospatial analysis logic to keep concerns separated.
 These are in the `utils` directory, alongside the corresponding tests for each file.

+For testing, I encorporated all automated tests that test both high level end-to-end functionality and individual unit tests for the util functions.
+Although there are probably use cases not covered in the test, there is good coverage and a range of scenarios for the tests.

 All of the types are included in a type index file.
 I like to centralize my types as much as possible.

 ## AI Usage